Olaizola13/zetados_ext/TERMS_OF_SERVICE.md

-# ZetaDos Terms of Service (Code-Linked)
+# ZetaDos Terms of Service
-Last updated: 2025-12-15
+Last updated: 2025-12-16

-These Terms govern your use of ZetaDos (“we”, “us”, the “Platform”).
-Feature references map to our backend (`backend/app`) and frontend (`frontend/lib`) implementations.

-## 1) Account & Acceptance
-By creating an account or joining/hosting events, you agree to these Terms.
-Use is limited to legally eligible individuals; accounts may be suspended under our automated enforcement rules.

-## 2) Venue & User-Generated Routes
-- Digital record only: The Platform creates and stores the event record (creator email, schedule, optional `location`, `route.polyline`, waypoints) per `backend/app/models/event_models.py`.
-You, the organizer, create and control the physical activity and any associated hazards.
-- User-generated routes: Route polylines/waypoints are user-provided content; we only validate encoding/point counts.
-We do not inspect or certify terrain, traffic, legality, weather, or safety.
-You assume responsibility for route accuracy and on-the-ground risks.
+These terms describe how you can use ZetaDos and what you can expect from us.

+## What ZetaDos does
+- We help people plan, host, and join sports meetups.
+We connect participants but do not run the physical events.

+## Eligibility and accounts
+- You must be at least 16 or meet your local age requirement.
+- Keep your account info accurate and secure.
+We may suspend accounts that risk user safety or break these terms.

+## Respectful use
+- Share only content you have the right to share.
+- No harassment, fraud, dangerous behavior, or illegal activity.

+## Events, safety, and disputes
+- Hosts own their event details and safety decisions.
+Join only if the plan works for you.
+- Attendance and payment disputes follow the in-app workflow; repeated submissions without new information are not allowed.
-- No venue control: We do not operate physical venues, do not supervise events, and are not liable for navigation errors, injuries, property damage, or third-party actions.
+- ZetaDos does not supervise events and is not liable for the conduct of participants or conditions on site.

-## 3) Automated Jury & Waiver
-- Automated reputation: Karma and enforcement are calculated automatically from peer/system votes and weights (`backend/app/services/karma_service.py`) and from block/suspension filters (`backend/app/services/relationship_filters.py`).
-System votes (e.g., no-show penalties) may downrank or restrict access.
-- Finality: You agree that these automated calculations and resulting suspensions/visibility limits are final for platform access decisions.
-- Waiver: You waive claims, damages, or actions related to “lost reputation,” “unfair bans,” or reduced visibility resulting from these automated processes, to the fullest extent permitted by law.

-## 4) Assumption of Risk (Condition to Join)
+## Assumption of risk
-- Condition precedent: By calling or triggering the `POST /events/{id}/join` endpoint (`join_event` in `backend/app/routers/event_router.py`), you confirm you are medically and legally fit to participate.
-- You assume all risks inherent in running/cycling (the only sports modeled in `SportEnum`): traffic, weather, road/route conditions, navigation errors, equipment failure, health incidents, and conduct of others.
-You release us from liability for such risks.
+- Physical activities involve risk.
+You are responsible for your health, equipment, and compliance with local laws and venue rules.

-## 5) Privacy & Location Handling (Summary)
+## Location and privacy summary
-- We process your exact location for matching and distance calculations.
-When event creators enable `hide_exact_location` on public events, we show other users only an obfuscated center (50–200m offset) and 200m radius hint; exact coordinates are withheld unless you are the creator or an accepted participant within ~2 hours of start (`location_privacy.py`).
+- We use precise location when you enable it to match you with nearby events.
+When hosts choose to hide exact locations, others see only an approximate area until close to start time.
 See the Privacy Policy for details.

-## 6) User Content & Conduct
+## Content and rights
-- You must only post accurate, lawful content and must have rights to any data you upload (including routes and media).
-- No harassment, fraud, abuse, or unsafe behavior.
-Violations may trigger automated downranking or suspension.
+- You keep ownership of your content but give us permission to store, display, and share it as needed to operate ZetaDos.
+- Do not post content that infringes others' rights.

-## 7) Service Changes
+## Changes and availability
-We may modify or discontinue features with notice when practical.
-Some changes may be required for security or compliance.
+- We may add, change, or remove features to keep the service reliable and secure.
+We will give notice when practical.

-## 8) Disclaimers & Limitation of Liability
+## Disclaimers and limits of liability
-- The Services are provided “as is” without warranties.
-To the maximum extent allowed, we disclaim implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
+- ZetaDos is provided "as is" without warranties.
-- We are not liable for indirect, incidental, special, consequential, or punitive damages, or for lost profits/reputation.
-Our aggregate liability is limited to the greater of (a) the amount you paid us in the last 12 months or (b) $50, except where prohibited by law.
+- We are not liable for indirect, incidental, or consequential damages.
+Where allowed, our total liability is limited to the amount you paid us in the last 12 months (or EUR 50, whichever is greater).

-## 9) Termination
+## Ending use
-We may suspend or terminate accounts for policy violations, abuse, or legal risk.
-You may stop using the Service at any time.
+- You can stop using ZetaDos anytime.
+We may suspend or terminate accounts that break these terms or create safety/legal risk.

-## 10) Governing Law
+## Governing law
-Subject to mandatory local consumer protections, governing law and venue will follow your local consumer law or, if permitted, the law of the jurisdiction where ZetaDos is established.
+- Subject to mandatory consumer protections, these terms are governed by Spanish law, and disputes go to the competent courts in Spain unless your local consumer law requires otherwise.

-## 11) Contact
+## Contact
-For questions about these Terms: **hoysolozetados@gmail.com**.
+Questions about these terms: **hoysoloz2@gmail.com**.